 At Pensilva Primary School we inspire our children to be digitally creative in a rapidly changing world.
 The use of technology is an integral part of all our lives and a key skill for everyday life and communication.
+At Pensilva Primary School we intend for children to master Computing to such an extent that they can go on to have careers within Computing and make use of Computing effectively in their everyday lives, without being completely reliant on technology.
 We aim to encourage our children to become computer literate through developing their skills and confidence in programming (we want our children to be competent in coding for a variety of practical and inventive purposes, including the application of ideas within our subjects), data handling (we aim for them to gain the ability to collect, organise and manipulate data effectively), multimedia and technology in their lives.
 With the internet being more accessible to children through the use of smartphones, and social media, teaching children how to be safe online is of paramount importance.
 Our children will connect with others safely and respectfully, understanding the need to act within the law and with moral and ethical integrity.
 The pupils at Pensilva School will communicate ideas well by using applications and devices throughout the curriculum.

 By the end of the EYFS we aim for our children to: